Another poor UI design. Adding a database using this layout is quite easy: click the icon with the plus (“+”) character over it.

 OK.
 Understood.
 But, why not place the icon along the same row as the add database feature, but along the right margin?

 My friend Dan and I are from New York, where the MetroCard stations are incredibly simple to use.
-When Dan and I first encountered this farecard station, we reacted exactly the same way: “What the hell is this?”
+We reacted exactly the same way as we came upon this farecard station: “What the hell is this?”

 We spent about five minutes trying to figure the process out.
 (That’s four minutes too long.)
 We then requested the assistance of a very nice ticket booth clerk, and it took her another twenty-five minutes to explain it all to us.